Why pay Agency fees when we can do it ourselves!?

 Our hierarchy doesn’t like paying Agency fees – so we decided to do it ourselves.

-It took another 2 weeks for us to finally get the ad written and put in the right papers.
+It took another 2 weeks for us to finally get the ad written and put on the right job boards.
 By this time our Sales Manager had cleared his desk and left and then the “fun” really began.
 My background is Accountancy – I understand the importance of Sales BUT – I am not a sales person.
 In our company the Sales Manager has Key Account responsibilities and because I am the Senior Manager this responsibility became mine along with all my other reporting duties.

 By this time I was getting behind in my reports and the business was beginning to suffer and we still had no Sales Manager.
 Fortunately we have 2 Senior Sales Exec’s in our team who were able to pick up some of the slack but the pressure on them to achieve their own sales budgets was beginning to show.